polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/accounts-addresses-keys.md

 ### Keyless proxy accounts

 In some cases, you might want to create an account that is detached from any owner so that it can be used to perform autonomous transactions.
-For example, you might create an account, then remove yourself from the account so that it is autonomous and can receive funds or be transferred to someone else.
+For example, you might create an account, then delegate permissions to that account so that it can dispatch function calls without your intervention and without access to your keys.
-After you relinquish control, the new account can be used to burn funds because no one has the keys to the account.
+After the new account with the delegated permissions is created, the account can be used as a recipient to burn funds or to hold tokens awaiting the execution or a transfer.

+You can use the Proxy pallet to create an account with permission to dispatch certain types of calls using the delegated account as the signed origin.

+## Where to go next

+In Substrate, accounts require a public key and a private key to receive funds, sign transactions, and execute transactions.
+At a high level, there are three types of accounts:

+* User accounts that enable end users to interact with the blockchain.
+* Network accounts that provide additional security for validators and nominators by restricting some operations for staking and governance.
+* Pallet accounts that are executed by valid origins to perform pallet-specific operations.

+For more technical information, see the following resources:

+* TBD